chenry/bravo-box/README.md

 the movies are returned.
 As such, we do collect a credit card number, expiration date, email, etc.
-This is just in case we happen to need to buy another movie using that card should you decide to keep the movie. they
+This is just in case we happen to need to buy another movie using that card should you decide to keep the movie.

-Are budget is small, so we won't have a lot of features but we will need to let the renters obtain a list of all movies, search by category, rent and return the movies.
+Our budget is small, so we won't have a lot of features but we will need to let the renters obtain a list of all movies, search by category, rent and return the movies.

 Basics